bunysae/abap_db_preparator/README.md

 dangerous ABAP unit-testclasses are enabled.

 ### Whitelist-check ###
-Content of fake-tables listed in the whitelist can be completely overriden.
+Content of fake tables listed in the whitelist can be completely overriden.
 The whitelist is maintained in parameter `ZIMPORT_REPLACE_WHITELIST` (transaction `stvarv`, table `tvarvc`).